Revisiting Process versus Product Metrics: a Large Scale Analysis: RESULTS

-Secondly, similar to Kamei et al. in case of effort aware evaluation criteria process metrics are superior to product metrics, as can be seen in Figure~\ref{fig:learner_performance_3}.
-Note in that figure, many of our learners using process metrics have near zero IFA scores.
+Before going on, we comment on certain other aspects of these results: \bi \item We see no evidence of any added value of combining process and product metrics.
+If we compare the (P+C) results to the (P) results, there is no case in Figure~\ref{fig:learner_performance_1}, Figure~\ref{fig:learner_performance_2}, and Figure~\ref{fig:learner_performance_3} where process + product (P+C) metrics do better than just using process (P) metrics. \item Similar to Kamei et al. in the case of effort-aware evaluation criteria process metrics are superior to product metrics, as can be seen in Figure~\ref{fig:learner_performance_3}.
+Note in that figure, many of our learners using process metrics have near-zero IFA scores.
 This is to say that, using process metrics, programmers will {\em not} be bombarded with numerous false alarms.
-But unlike Kamei et al. we do not see any significant benefit when accessing the performance in regards to the Popt20, which is another effort aware evaluation criteria used by Kamei et al. and this study.

-Thirdly, \fig{release} shows the Random Forest results using release based test sets.
-As stated in section~\ref{sec:eval} above, there is very little difference in the results between release based test generation and the cross-validation method of Figure~\ref{fig:learner_performance_1} and Figure~\ref{fig:learner_performance_2} and Figure~\ref{fig:learner_performance_3}.
-Specifically, in both our cross-val and thick-slice results, (a)~process metrics do best; (b)~there is no observed benefit in adding in product metrics and, when using process metrics then random forests have (c)~very high precision and recall and AUC, (d)~low false alarms; and (e)~very low IFA.
+But unlike Kamei et al., we do not see any significant benefit when accessing the performance in regards to the Popt20, which is another effort-aware evaluation criteria used by Kamei et al. and this study. \item \fig{release} shows the Random Forest results using release-based test sets.
+As stated in section~\ref{sec:eval} above, there is very little difference in the results between release-based test generation and the cross-validation method o Figure~\ref{fig:learner_performance_1} and Figure~\ref{fig:learner_performance_2}, and Figure~\ref{fig:learner_performance_3}.
+Specifically, in both our cross-val and release-based results, (a)~process metrics do best; (b)~there is no observed benefit in adding in product metrics and, when using process metrics then random forests have (c)~very high precision and recall and AUC, (d)~low false alarms; and (e)~very low IFA. \ei

-\begin{RQbox} \textbf{RQ 2:} Measured in terms of predication variability, do methods that works well in-the-small, also work at at-scale?

-\end{RQbox} To answer this research question, we assess our learners not by their median performance, but by there variability.
+\begin{RQbox} \textbf{RQ 2:} Measured in terms of predication variability, do methods that works well in-the-small, also work at at-scale? \end{RQbox} To answer this research question, we assess our learners not by their median performance but by their variability.

 Rahman et al. commented that many different learners might be used for defect prediction since, for the most part, they often give the same results.
 While that certainly holds for their analytics in-the-small case study, the situation is very different when reasoning at-scale about 700 projects.
-Looking at the process metrics results for Figure~\ref{fig:learner_performance_1} and Figure~\ref{fig:learner_performance_2} and Figure~\ref{fig:learner_performance_3}, we see that \begin{enumerate}
+Looking at the process metrics results for Figure~\ref{fig:learner_performance_1} and Figure~\ref{fig:learner_performance_2} and Figure~\ref{fig:learner_performance_3}, we see that -